-Some COPD patients use acupuncture as a complementary therapy.
-This means that acupuncture is used alongside their prescribed medications and treatment plans, not instead of them.
-Patients should talk with their healthcare providers before beginning acupuncture or any new type of therapy.2
+Some people with COPD use acupuncture as a complementary therapy.
+This means acupuncture is used along with their prescribed drugs and treatment plans, not instead of them.
+You should talk with your doctor before beginning acupuncture or any new type of therapy.2

-COPD patients who get acupuncture report that it relieves some of their symptoms, such as breathlessness.
-Some researchers believe that using acupuncture needles on the rib-cage area may help to relax those muscles and make breathing easier.
-Others believe that the acupuncture triggers the release of certain chemicals in the body that work to open up the airways and relax the breathing muscles.
-Acupuncture may also help to reduce anxiety, which is common among patients with COPD.2
+People with COPD who get acupuncture report that it relieves some of their symptoms, such as breathlessness.
+Some researchers believe that using acupuncture needles on the rib cage area may help relax those muscles and make breathing easier.
+Others believe that acupuncture triggers the release of certain chemicals that work to open up the airways and relax the breathing muscles.
+Acupuncture may also help to reduce anxiety, which is common among people with COPD.2

 Have there been studies about the use of acupuncture to treat COPD?

 The effects of acupuncture in treating COPD have not yet been tested in large-scale scientific studies.
-This means that some Western healthcare providers may be less likely to suggest it to their patients.
+This means some Western doctors may be less likely to suggest it to their patients.

-However, a recent study was published that studied the effects of acupuncture among a small group of 68 people with COPD.3 The patients were divided into two groups for the study:
+However, a study published in 2012 studied the effects of acupuncture among 68 people with COPD.
+The people were divided into 2 groups for the study:3

 - One group received their daily COPD medicines plus real acupuncture once a week